 - Stock your pantry.
 Having a well-stocked pantry of essentials will simplify your shopping lists and allow you to create healthy and delicious meals on the fly.
 Check out my post on How to Stock a Vegan Pantry to get started.

 - Educate yourself.
 This step is huge too.
 More more you learn about health, nutrition, animal welfare and agriculture, the easier making plant-based choices becomes.
 I would recommend checking out my list of plant-based diet resources to start familiarizing yourself with the hows and whys of a plant-based diet.
+I would also recommend reading my post on vegan protein sources and my vegan nutrition guide.

 - Pick up some new cookbooks.
 I like using my favourite vegan cookbooks for ideas when I’m doing my weekly meal planning.
 I often take cookbooks out of the library and if there’s one I really like, I’ll buy a copy for home.
 You can find some of my favourite cookbooks here.
 You can also use Pinterest, Instagram and vegan food blogs to find recipes and ideas.
 I’d recommend following some of the incredible plant-based Instagram accounts out there to stay inspired.
 If you go to my Instagram @runningonrealfood, you can see who I follow and find some wonderfully inspiriting and helpful accounts.